 For much of the JD Edwards EnterpriseOne install base, getting code-current and adopting a strategy of continuous innovation is a business imperative.
 Innovation comes in many shapes and sizes.
 Sometimes it’s obvious, like migrating to the cloud or embracing mobility.
 Other times it can seem a little paradoxical, like a move to de-customize or standardize an implementation.
+Standardization should be seen as innovation for organizations.

 There was a time when customization was the preferred way to go (or, perhaps, more accurately the only way to go), if you wanted additional functionality.
 However, as E1 has evolved, many of the more advanced features have become part of the standard package.